softdevteam/mattermost-github-integration/README.md

 ## Known issues

-- Channel names need to use the spelling that is used in their URL, e.g. instead of `Town Square` it needs to be `town-square`.
+- Channel names need to use the spelling that is used in their URL (the channel ID), e.g. instead of `Town Square` it needs to be `town-square`.